CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 1: Load Balancing and Model Routing.md

 # Exercise 1: Load Balancing and Model Routing

-### Eestimated Duration: 60 Minutes
+### Estimated Duration: 60 Minutes

 ## Lab Overview

-In this exercise, you will learn how to efficiently distribute AI requests across multiple Azure OpenAI (AOAI) backends to ensure high availability and balanced traffic, route requests to the appropriate AI models based on user or application requirements, and implement session affinity to maintain consistent, coherent responses for multi-turn interactions with AI agents.
-This will give you practical experience in managing scalable, reliable, and context-aware AI deployments.
+In this exercise, you’ll learn how to efficiently distribute and manage AI traffic across multiple Azure OpenAI backends using Azure API Management (APIM).
+You’ll configure load balancing to route requests between multiple AI endpoints for improved performance and resilience, set up model routing to direct user requests to specific AI models based on task requirements, and implement session affinity to ensure consistent responses across multi-turn conversations.
+Using Visual Studio Code and Bicep templates, you’ll deploy multi-region Azure resources, configure APIM for intelligent traffic management, and validate that requests are properly balanced, routed, and maintained across sessions.

-By the end, you will visualize how APIM intelligently distributes load across AI services for optimal performance and resilience.

 ## Lab Objectives